Produced Works

 at the very bottom of a body of water

-Williamstown Theatre Festival's L. Arnold Weissberger Award Finalist.
+Finalist for Williamstown Theatre Festival's L. Arnold Weissberger Award.

-Maria is being haunted.
+Marina is being haunted.
 Every night, she dreams about drowning.
 Every week, she makes catfish soup.
-But when her ritual meal is disrupted by the disappearance of her fishmonger, she can no longer swim in the routine circle of her solitary life.
-She embarks on a surreal quest -- all the way down to the darkest place she can imagine -- to confront the ghost that is holding her captive...or rather, the ghost that she's been holding captive.
+But when this ritual meal is disrupted by the disappearance of her fishmonger, she can no longer swim in the routine circle of her solitary life.
+She embarks on a surreal quest--all the way down to the darkest place she can imagine--to confront the ghost that is holding her captive...or rather, the ghost that she's been holding captive.

-Developed in The Lark's Playwrights' Week 2016 (New York) and with support from The Playwrights' Center's 2017-18 McKnight Fellowship in Playwriting and Umbrella Project (Seattle, WA).
+Developed in The Lark's Playwrights' Week (NYC) and with Umbrella Project, The Playwright's Center's 2017-18 McKnight Fellowship, and in Williamstown Theatre Festival's Fridays@3 Reading Series.

-Maria is being haunted.
+Marina is being haunted.
 Every night, she dreams about drowning.
 Every week, she makes catfish soup.
-But when her ritual meal is disrupted by the disappearance of her fishmonger, she can no longer swim in the routine circle of her solitary life.
-She embarks on a surreal quest -- all the way down to the darkest place she can imagine -- to confront the ghost that is holding her captive...or rather, the ghost that she's been holding captive.
+But when this ritual meal is disrupted by the disappearance of her fishmonger, she can no longer swim in the routine circle of her solitary life.
+She embarks on a surreal quest--all the way down to the darkest place she can imagine--to confront the ghost that is holding her captive...or rather, the ghost that she's been holding captive.

-Developed in The Lark's Playwrights' Week 2016 (New York) and with support from The Playwrights' Center's 2017-18 McKnight Fellowship in Playwriting and Umbrella Project (Seattle, WA).
+Developed in The Lark's Playwrights' Week (NYC) and with Umbrella Project, The Playwright's Center's 2017-18 McKnight Fellowship, and in Williamstown Theatre Festival's Fridays@3 Reading Series.